camunda/camunda-platform-helm/charts/camunda-platform/README.md

     --values https://helm.camunda.io/camunda-platform/values/values-latest.yaml
 ```

-For previous version, you can get the latest applications patch version using our [backporting mechanism](#backporting).
+For the previous version, you can get the latest applications patch version using our [backporting mechanism](#backporting).

 ### Local Kubernetes